 Depending on the surgery, your child may spend the first night in a special intensive care unit, then move to a neurosurgical unit for the rest of the stay.

-Most children go home 3–4 days after the surgery.
-It takes about 3–4 weeks to recover fully from epilepsy surgery.
+Most children go home 3–4 days after the surgery, depending on which procedure was done.
+It can take at least 3–4 weeks to recover fully from epilepsy surgery.

 Possible risks of epilepsy surgery include infection, bleeding, brain swelling, or complications from anesthesia.